michael-b-tt0/PS_MediaFileInfo/README.md

-# Get-MediaInfo
+# Get-MediaFileInfo

-`Get-MediaInfo` is a Windows x64 PowerShell module for reading technical media metadata through the native [MediaInfo](https://mediaarea.net/MediaInfo) library.
+`Get-MediaFileInfo` is a modern Windows x64 PowerShell module for reading technical media metadata through the native [MediaInfo](https://mediaarea.net/MediaInfo) library.
+Multithreading is supported and enabled by default for accelerated media inspection.
+The module is compatible with PowerShell 7.6 and later on Windows x64.

 The module exports one cmdlet, `Get-MediaFileInfo`.
 It returns strongly typed result objects for video, audio, image, and unclassified media files.
+Table and List formatting is supported.

 ## Requirements